oracle/rwloadsim/doc/WORKING.md

 As the same database credentials are likely to be used for many different cases, let us first create a file that contains just a database credential.
-You must modify testuser.sql (not shown here) to suit your databases requirement for things like password and tablespace and then execute it from sqlplus logged in as a DBA, which will create a user named "rwltest".
+You must modify a private copy of testuser.sql (not shown here) to suit your databases requirement for things like password and tablespace and then execute it from sqlplus logged in as a DBA, which will create a user named "rwltest".
 Assume this is done, you can then declare a database in rwloadsim using: